An Orthotropics Review

 When I read about Orthotropics, I found the link between braces, snoring and sleep apnea.
-I had traditional braces and a headgear on both my top and bottom teeth.
+I had traditional braces and a headgear - both high pull (covers the back and top of your head) AND cervical (behind your neck).
 My face is long, my cheeks are flat, and I have a recessed chin.
 My lower front teeth are crooked – and I snore (a sign of a small airway), much to the detriment of my husband’s sleep!
 None of the ear, nose and throat doctors I saw were able to determine the cause of my snoring.

 (Dr. Bieneman, the Denver Orthotropics dentist we chose to treat my daughter, later confirmed that my snoring and crooked lower front teeth are a result of traditional orthodontics.)

 During sleep, the throat muscles and tongue relax.
 In my case, the headgear I wore pushed my upper teeth and top jaw back, (preventing forward growth).
 The backward pressure forced my airway to stay the same size it was (instead of growing forward / larger).
 When the airway is smaller and the soft palate is relaxed (like during sleep), it partially blocks the airflow causing snoring.

 When straightening teeth, space in the mouth is often limited.
 Traditional orthodontics sometimes removes a few teeth to make space for the rest of the teeth.
 Orthotropics is different because it uses forward jaw growth to make room for teeth.

 The video below by Dr. William Hang, orthodontist and founder of Face Focused Orthodontics, Agoura Hills, California, explains it better.

 Traditional Orthodontics vs. Biobloc Orthotropics | Our Experience